slapplgod/rTPA/.github/README.md

 ### Do you wish to contribute to the project?
 Thank you for doing so!
 Here's a few things to clarify before you move on;
 1. For security reasons, you will not be able to work directly on the repository, you will have to [fork the repository](https://github.com/slapplgod/rTPA/fork) and work on it there.
-2. Please do understand that my coding skills are really not the best.
-While I can read and understand most code, I cannot write code for the life of me and usually need some help (likely AI).
-I hope this doesn't upset you because I really do try my best :sob:.
+2. Please do understand that my coding skills are not the best.
+While I can read and understand code, I can't really write code myself without help, so apologies if I sometimes miss bugs or respond slow.

 If you are still happy to contribute (which I hope you are), fork the repo and work on your additions.
 When you are done, open a pull request.
 From there, we will discuss details and fix bugs prior to merging.